 What is laser cutting?

-According to Cut Laser Cut, laser cutting involves the use of a computer-aided design to help with the cutting process for precision.
+According to Cut Laser Cut, laser cutting involves the use of computer-aided design to help with the cutting process for precision.
 The process has evolved after it was first used to cut diamonds.

 In the early 1970s, CO2 lasers were introduced that made it easier to cut materials that were not metal, such as fabrics.
 Since then, three different types of lasers have become common: